 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

 The Portable Document Format (PDF) is a file format for representing documents in a manner independent of the application software, hardware, and operating system used to create them, as well as of the output device on which they are to be displayed or printed.
 PDF files specify the appearance of pages in a document in a reliable, device-independent manner.

 We have a large number of PDFs published on the website, some of which may prevent some users from fully accessing these.
-Non-accessible content with some PDFs include alternative text not being applied to all images and bookmarks not applied to all documents longer than 15 pages.
+Non-accessible content with some PDFs includes alternative text not applied to all images and bookmarks not applied to all documents longer than 15 pages.

 We aim to make all new PDF documents we publish accessible.

 To help make files more accessible we will be using Adobe Acrobat Pro which is an application that creates and edits PDF files.
-It has a number of tools for evaluating and repairing the accessibility of PDF files.
+It has several tools for evaluating and repairing the accessibility of PDF files.

 If you need to print a downloadable form on this website and don't have access to a printer, you can access our free printing facilities in your local library - find a local library.